-There is no easy answer or action plan for every scenario, but you are better prepared now by observing and orienting yourself, and the action is sometimes quite natural.
+There is no easy answer or action plan for every scenario, but you are better prepared now by observing and orienting yourself.
+The action is sometimes quite natural.
 Depending on the severity of the circumstances, you may choose to confront the threat because you yourself are wielding self defense weapons.
 If you do confront it, it is important to never delay this.
 As soon as you notice it, take swift action.
-Close the gap and deploy you baton or stun gun before any harm can be done.
+Close the gap and deploy your baton or taser before any harm can be done.

 By taking swift action, you are catching the intruder off guard.
 Essentially you are performing the element of surprise on the enemy before anybody else in the room knows what’s going on.

 If the intruder is too far away to cover any good distance in time, you probably have an exit near you that you can quickly leave through.
 If you are walking back to your car late at night, a simple action plan is to have your phone setup with 911 dialed and ready to send.
-Have your taser in hand and ready to fire, or have your key fob in hand ready to set your car alarm off.
+Have your taser in hand and ready to fire.
+Keep your key fob in hand ready to set your car alarm off.

 Are You Ready?